 A few weeks into the growing season, it may feel like it is time to give your rosemary a boost of fertilizer.

 Do not assume your rosemary plant needs fertilizer or additional compost.
 Rosemary plants rarely need more nutrients than they can extract from the soil they are planted in.

-Rosemary is a herb that is used to grow in almost hostile environments and adding too much fertilizer can hurt the growth and wellbeing of your plant.
+Rosemary is a herb used to grow in almost hostile environments, and adding too much fertilizer can hurt the growth and well-being of your plant.

 If you are convinced that your rosemary bush needs a boost, start by using a general purpose fertiliser (NPK 10-10-10) and dilute it to a third of its recommended dosage.
 Observe how the plant reacts before deciding how to proceed.

 8. Your rosemary plant is infested with pests or diseases

 Rosemary is a hardy plant and is known for being disease resistant.
 But rosemary plants are by no means immune to pests and disease.

-Pests and diseases include aphids, spittlebugs, whiteflies, powdery mildew as well as root and crown rot.
+Pests and diseases include aphids, spittlebugs, whiteflies, powdery mildew, and root and crown rot.

 Some pests can be sprayed off using a hose, as the rosemary plant is hardy.
 Some can be shaken off or removed by hand.

-If you have a plant that is badly infested it may be wiser to simply destroy the plant to protect your other herbs.
+If you have a badly infested plant, it may be wiser to destroy it to protect your other herbs.

-If you use your herbs for cooking you need to be careful about the type of pesticide you use.
-My choice is Neem oil but be careful not to treat your plants when they are exposed to direct sunlight.
-And remember, the best protection is prevention so inspect your plants on a daily basis.
+If you use your herbs for cooking, you need to be careful about the type of pesticide you use.
+My choice is Neem oil but be careful not to treat your plants when exposed to direct sunlight.
+And remember, the best protection is prevention, so inspect your plants daily.

 9. Root rot due to overwatering, wrong soil, or pot

 When leaves turn yellow and there are no signs of pests and infestation, it is easy to reach for the watering hose.

-This could however be a mistake as yellow leaves could be the telltale sign of root rot due to overwatering.
+This could be a mistake, as yellow leaves could be the telltale sign of root rot due to overwatering.

-Root rot is unfortunately often irreversible.
-When leaves turn yellow the mold has by then spread throughout the root system.
+Root rot is, unfortunately, often irreversible.
+When leaves turn yellow, the mold has spread throughout the root system.